kamilburda/gimp-export-layers/sections/Providing-Translations.md

 To create a new translation for your language:

 1. Make sure that the `gettext` package is installed in your system.
-If not, install the `gettext` package - the command varies for different distributions, e.g. in Ubuntu:
+If not, install the `gettext` package - the command varies across Linux distributions, e.g. in Ubuntu you would type:

         sudo apt-get install gettext